HAS YOUR POOL LOST ITS WOW-FACTOR?

 - Chalky Residue – Clouds of residue or chalk collecting around the edges of your pool suggest that ‘chalking’ is taking place, and the surface of your pool is seriously compromised.

-- Sudden Drops in Water Level – Plaster fatigue or poor fitting can lead to cracks forming and loss of water.
-Resurfacing can fix these cracks and secure your pool again.
+- Sudden Drops in the pool Water Level – Plaster fatigue or poor fitting can lead to cracks forming and loss of water.
+Resurfacing cafn fix these cracks and secure your pool again.

-- ‘Spider Web’ Cracks – These tiny cracks can occur on the plaster and within the structure of your pools, and are often hard to spot.
+- ‘Spider Web’ Cracks – These tiny cracks can occur on the plaster and within the pool structure, and are often hard to spot.
 They should replastered to avoid getting any worse.

 - Large Structural Cracks – Major cracks in your swimming pool are a clear sign that resurfacing needs to take place.